 Separation of blood into three components

 After collection, a centrifuge separates your blood into three components: red blood cells (erythrocytes), plasma and platelets (thrombocytes).
-When the blood is spun around, the heaviest components sink to the bottom, and the lightest ones stay on top.
+When the blood is centrifuged, the heaviest components sink to the bottom, and the lightest ones stay on top.

-The red blood cells are the heaviest, and are left pushed together in the bottom of the bag.
+The red blood cells are the heaviest, and end up in the bottom of the bag.
 Blood plasma, which consists mostly of water, is light and stays at the top.
 The platelets and white blood cells form a thin layer between the red blood cells and the plasma, the so-called buffy coat.

 A collection bag consists of three smaller bags that are connected with each other via tubes.
 After centrifugation, the blood components can easily be separated by transferring them from one bag to the other.
 Everything remains sterile, because the collection bag is not opened.